JoinVerse/xid/README.md

 - Base32 hex encoded by default (20 chars when transported as printable string, still sortable)
 - Non configured, you don't need set a unique machine and/or data center id
 - K-ordered
-- Embedded time with 1 second precision
+- Embedded time with 6 byte precision
-- Unicity guaranteed for 16,777,216 (24 bits) unique ids per second and per host/process
 - Lock-free (i.e.: unlike UUIDv1 and v2)

 Best used with [xlog](https://github.com/rs/xlog)'s